filippo-ciucciomei/ferve-studio/README.md

 <img src="assets/readme-files/contact-mobile.png" alt="Mobile Screenshot" width="150"/>

 In the **contact** page the visitor can submit a contact form with basic info, such as their details, and the type of enquiry.
-All fields, including the T&C agreement, must be completed to be able to submit the form.
+All fields, including the T&C agreement, must be filled to be able to submit the form.

 Below the form (or next to it on mobile size) there is a Google Maps iframe.

-There are two modals in this page, one to read the T&C, and one that confirms the message being sent correctly.
+There is a modal in this page to read the T&C, and when sending the message, the button will lead you to a confirmation page.

 ---